Capacity of Two-User Wireless Systems Aided by Movable Signals: Introduction

 A third approach for enabling \glspl{sre} lies in the frequency domain.
 Beyond the \gls{em} properties of objects in the environment and the spatial distances, the signal frequency also constitutes a controllable parameter of the wireless channel.
 Recent work has introduced movable signals, a technique in which the signal spectrum can be ``moved'' along the frequency axis to reshape the channel \cite{ner25-1,ner25-2}.
 Unlike conventional systems, where the frequency is selected within a relatively narrow range, with movable signals the frequency is reconfigured within a much wider range (e.g., $[f_{\text{min}},f_{\text{max}}]$ with $f_{\text{max}}=1.8f_{\text{min}}$), resulting in significant channel shaping capabilities.
 Compared to \glspl{ris}, movable signals do not rely on reconfiguring the \gls{em} properties of surrounding surfaces but instead exploit the frequency selectivity of the environment.
 Compared to flexible antennas, movable signals do not alter distances but instead the wavelength, inducing similar channel variations.
 Movable signals therefore offer a third appealing approach for enabling \glspl{sre}, requiring the sub-bands available for transmission to be suitably distributed along the frequency spectrum (such as through carrier aggregation \cite{she12}), without the need for reconfigurable or movable hardware.

 Previous work on movable signals has shown that dynamically reconfiguring the operating frequency enables effective beam-steering capabilities for serving a receiver in \gls{los} \cite{ner25-1,ner25-2}.
-Inspiring related works also studied the frequency-dependent beamforming capabilities of leaky-wave antennas and arrays equipped with \gls{ttd} devices \cite{gab23,zhu25,zha21,li22}.
-This property has been leveraged to serve multiple users by assigning each user a distinct frequency, either via leaky-wave antennas \cite{gab23,zhu25} or via arrays including \gls{ttd} devices \cite{zha21,li22}.
+Inspiring works also studied the frequency-dependent beamforming capabilities of specific array architectures, such as leaky-wave antennas and arrays with \gls{ttd} devices \cite{gab23,zhu25,zha21,li22}.
+This property has been leveraged to serve users by assigning each of them a distinct frequency, either via leaky-wave antennas \cite{gab23,zhu25} or via arrays including \gls{ttd} devices \cite{zha21,li22}.
 However, serving multiple users via orthogonal frequency channels is known to be suboptimal.
 How to simultaneously serve multiple users on the same frequency, assumed to be reconfigurable with high flexibility, remains less explored.

-In this paper, we fill this gap by studying the fundamental limits of two-user systems aided by movable signals, in which the users operate on the same frequency. \textit{First}, we characterize the capacity region of wireless systems where a multi-antenna base station serves two users in \gls{los} using movable signals.
+In this paper, we fill this gap by studying the fundamental limits of two-user systems aided by movable signals, in which the users operate on the same frequency. \textit{First}, we characterize the capacity region of wireless systems where a multi-antenna base station serves two single-antenna users in \gls{los} using movable signals.
 We show that movable signals can make the two channels orthogonal by suitably choosing the operating frequency, therefore achieving a highly enhanced capacity region. \textit{Second}, we provide transmission strategies allowing us to exactly achieve the boundary of the capacity region, considering both the uplink and the downlink, namely the \gls{mac} and the \gls{bc}. \textit{Third}, we show how to reconfigure the operating frequency when it is constrained within a limited frequency range.
 Numerical results show that, even under a constrained frequency range, movable signals can approach the sum-rate capacity and significantly outperform conventional systems.
 In contrast to conventional frequency allocation over a narrow range that cannot meaningfully alter the \gls{los} channel, movable signals enable channel orthogonalization and substantial capacity gains.